nightcrab/nightcrab/README.md

 <br/>

-I'm interested in high-performance search algorithms, parallel tree search, self-play reinforcement learning, and making strong AIs for imperfect information two-player games — especially falling-block games.
+I'm interested in high-performance search algorithms, parallel tree search, self-play reinforcement learning, and making strong AIs for imperfect information two-player games, especially falling-block games.

 I'm also the developer of the live-service competitive block stacker, [God of Stackers](https://godofstackers.com/about).
 Interested in the game?
 Join our [Discord server](https://discord.gg/7qK8ZyZCH2)!